armalite/beautiful-dbt-template/README.md

       - Your dev warehouse should be called JAFFLE_SHOP_DEV_WH
       - Your dev service account user should be called JAFFLE_SHOP_DEV_SA
       - Your dev admin role should be called JAFFLE_SHOP_DEV_ADMIN
-   - Your service accounts use Private keys for authentication
+   - Your service accounts can use Private keys for authentication
+      - If Private keys have not been set up, you will need to update the dbt `profiles.yml` file to make sure the non development targets use passwords instead

 ### Environment Setup Steps (Mac)